fofr/sam-and-paul.com/source/_posts/hong-kong-china.md

 [Harbour Plaza Metropolis](http://www.tripadvisor.co.uk/Hotel_Review-g294217-d305854-Reviews-Harbour_Plaza_Metropolis-Hong_Kong.html) is lightyears away from [LiQing guesthouse](/2014/09/longsheng-rice-terraces-china/); a spangly modern hotel with perfectly polished reception, speedy lifts and dazzling lights, found amidst a shopping mall.
 Our room was on the 17th floor and looked south to Kowloon and Hong Kong Island.
 All the plug sockets were British and the shower was big enough for two.

-{% figure china-hong-kong-001.jpg landscape %}View of Hong Kong island from our room at Harbour Plaza Metropolis{% endfigure %}
+{% figure china-hong-kong-001.jpg landscape %}
+View of Hong Kong island from our room at Harbour Plaza Metropolis
+{% endfigure %}

 This was the first hotel in three weeks of travel with a swimming pool, and despite having just one free day in Hong Kong we’d be making the most of it.
 On the top floor, where the best views are, is a private lounge that you need to pay extra to access (although Samantha managed to sneak some early-morning dawn shots from there before the place properly opened).
 Breakfast wasn’t included and it’s pricey, 150HKD each (about £15), but not wanting to traipse around looking for a cafe on our last day of holiday, we’d indulge here too.